About the Journal

 NVS does not levy an Article Processing Charge (APC) or Article Submission Charges.

 Since 2019 (issue 11:2), NVS articles and reviews/reviews essays have been digitally archived on Zenodo (https://zenodo.org/) in the same cloud infrastructure as CERN’s own Large Hadron Collider (LHC) research data.
-DOIs will be added gradually and retrospectively to articles in earlier past issues
+(In due course, DOIs may also be added gradually and retrospectively to articles in earlier past issues.)

 COPYRIGHT